 Lincoln Financial Foundation awards grants to more than 300 nonprofits each year that empower and improve the lives of many.
 Contributing to strong, vital communities is not only intrinsic to our values, it’s our responsibility.

-Featured grantees: The arts
+Featured grantees: Human services

 All 2016 grantees

 We want to help narrow the achievement gap in American education through programs that support life-long learning, financial literacy and enhanced student achievement levels.
 Our goal is to help improve graduation rates across the country and empower people to lead greater lives.

 In 2015, we awarded 138 education grants totaling $2.7 million.
 Applications for 2016 will be considered through July 15, 2016.
 Awards will be announced in September 2016.
 Get the details on our grants and corporate contributions for 2015.

 We believe that all people should have the ability to meet their basic needs for food, housing and independent living.
 We’re committed to helping vulnerable populations find the tools and skills they need to better their lives through education, support and job training.

 In 2015, we awarded 113 human services grants totaling $1.7 million.
 Applications for 2016 will be considered through April 15, 2016.
 Awards will be announced in June 2016.
 Get the details on our grants and corporate contributions for 2015.